aimeele97/mintclassics_modelcar_inventory_analysis/README.md

 # Recommendations:

-Based on the insights and findings above, we would recommend the executive team to consider the following:

-* __Close the West Warehouse__: It operates at low capacity, holds a single product line, and has long delivery times.

-* Focus on East and North Warehouses for continued operation due to their profitability and available capacity.

-* Reorganize the South Warehouse: With 75% capacity utilization and flexible shipping times, it could serve as a consolidation point for slower-moving products.
+Based on the findings, here are several key areas to focus on:

+* **Assess Warehouse Utilization and Performance**:
+   The West Warehouse is underperforming in terms of sales and capacity utilization.
+It only stores one product line, which might limit its potential for growth.
+A closer look at its long-term profitability and shipping times compared to other warehouses is recommended.

+* **Consolidate Product Lines**:
+   While the South Warehouse stores a diverse range of products, it may benefit from better organization of slower-moving stock.
+However, its flexibility in shipping times makes it a potentially valuable warehouse for handling more diverse product lines, especially when combined with a strategy to move slower products elsewhere.

+* **Focus on High-Performing Warehouses**:
+   The East and North Warehouses demonstrate high sales and profitability.
+These warehouses have more underutilized capacity, presenting an opportunity to optimize their operations and potentially absorb products or operations from other facilities.

+* **Review Slow-Moving Inventory**:
-* Clearance of slow-moving stock in the Vintage Cars and Classic Cars product lines is recommended to optimize storage and free up space for high-demand items.
+   Vintage Cars and Classic Cars are slow-moving product lines, especially in the West Warehouse.
+A strategy to review, possibly reorganize or offload these slower-moving products, could free up valuable storage space and improve overall efficiency.

-* Monitor and adjust stock levels regularly based on sales trends to avoid overstocking or stockouts.

 # Assumptions and Caveats:

-Throughout the analysis, multiple assumptions were made to manage challenges with the data.
-These assumptions and caveats are noted below:
+Several assumptions and considerations were made during the analysis to ensure the data was accurately interpreted, and to account for any limitations or anomalies.
+These are outlined below:

+* Exclusion of Outliers:
-* Outliers were excluded from the analysis, particularly orders with a delivery time of 65 days or more.
-These outliers likely represent exceptional cases (e.g., customer issues) and could distort the overall shipping time trends and lead to misleading conclusions about operational efficiency.
+   Outliers, particularly orders with unusually long delivery times (over 65 days), were excluded from the analysis.
+These outliers were considered exceptional cases, such as customer-specific issues, and could distort overall trends in shipping times.
+Removing these extreme data points ensures that the analysis accurately reflects typical operational performance.

-* The data covers a period from January 2003 to May 2005 (2.5 years), which includes various seasonal fluctuations in sales and stock levels.
-Revenue and stock sales patterns may differ during peak or off-peak seasons, and this variability should be factored into any long-term conclusions.
+* Data Completeness and Consistency:
+   Some records may have missing or inconsistent data, which could potentially affect certain analyses.
+Where possible, missing values were handled or excluded, but the quality and completeness of data should be continuously monitored to ensure future analyses remain robust and reliable.

+* Changes in Customer Behavior:
+   Customer behavior, such as demand for specific product lines, may have shifted during the study period, especially as new products or promotions were introduced.
+These changes could impact trends in inventory needs and shipping efficiency, and should be considered when making any forward-looking decisions about warehouse operations.